-Built in 1913, and (then) located on River Road next to the Miri River and alongside the old fish market, the temple was built and dedicated to the beloved deity by overseas chinese trading or working in Miri then.
-It is the oldest temple in Miri, and the only building that had survived World War II bombings and fires.
+Built in 1913, and located on (then known as) River Road next to the Miri River and alongside the old fish market, the temple was built and dedicated to the beloved deity by overseas chinese trading or working in Miri then.
+It is the oldest temple in Miri, and one of the few buildings in Miri that had survived World War II bombings and fires.

 According to local legends, in the early 1900s as a result of the population explosion in Miri due to the oil boom, a mysterious epidemic spread, wiping out a large number of the population in what was then a small fishing village.
-The local chinese at the time believed the diseased was caused by "evil spirits", and turned to a wise man, known as "Chan Chak", who suggested that a monk be commissioned to appease these "spirits".
+The locals at the time believed the disease was caused by "evil spirits", and turned to a wise man, known as "Chan Chak", who suggested that a monk be commissioned to appease these "spirits".

 The temple since then had some renovations, with a major renovation work done in 1977, and had survived several small fires.
 In early 2015, higher than average rainfall led to floods in Miri that also submerged the temple in about 2-3 feet of water.

 The worship of gods and donations were not only done by the chinese population, who were the original worshippers in the early 1910s, but by modern times many people of other races also sought help of various gods and goddesses such as "Zhu Sheng Niang Niang" - a goddess who blesses children - thus the temple has become one that is multiracial.
-The temple will also on occasion act as daycare for children, train and teach them basics disciplines such as self independence and use of chopsticks during meals, to tidying up after themselves and the art of patience.
+This article is from the web site miriresortcity dot com - this sentence is here to prevent blatant plagarism.
+The temple will also on occasion act as daycare for children, train and teach them basic disciplines such as self independence and use of chopsticks during meals, to tidying up after themselves and the art of patience.